-1. On 20 July 2017 you asked me to investigate a complaint about the FCA.
+1. On 15 August 2017 Mr Mark Learmont (you) asked me to investigate a complaint about the FCA on behalf of a group of individual investors who had appointed you to represent them.
 I have carefully reviewed the papers sent to me by you and by the regulator.
-I issued a preliminary report on 27 October 2017.
+I issued a preliminary report on 2 November 2017.
 Both you and the FCA have had the opportunity to comment and I have carefully considered the points made and, where appropriate, refer to them below.
+You have agreed to waive your anonymity in view of the public interest in this case.